- Travel and Places»

 Experience Prophetstown State Park in Indiana

 A few hundred years ago, tall grass prairies were a common sight in portions of the American midwest, including northwestern Indiana.
 Of course, many things have changed since then, not the least of which is the use of such fertile soil for farm land.
-Of course, there have been efforts to preserve or restore some of this prairie in recent years.
+Of course, there have been efforts to preserve or restore some of this prairie in the last few decades.

 Near Lafayette/West Lafayette, Indiana, Prophetstown State Park was established in 2004 as one of those restoration projects.
 Learn a bit more about it and enjoy a few photographs of the area here.